shangxiao/bargeparse/README.md

 ## Mapping of Function Parameters to CLI Arguments

-*Note: `argparse` uses the uses the terminology "positional" to denote regular arguments passed to a command and "optional" to denote arguments supplied as flags in either short or long format (eg `-h / --help`).
+*Note: `argparse` uses the terminology "positional" to denote regular arguments passed to a command and "optional" to denote arguments supplied as flags in either short or long format (eg `-h / --help`).
 Both argument types can be made to be required or optional with `argparse`. `bargeparse` makes no attempt to force one way or the other and leaves that choice up to the developer.*